 Suzanne E. Robertson Scholarship Endowment

-The Suzanne E. Robertson Scholarship Endowment was established in 1993 by her parents to serve as a lasting memorial of their daughter, Suzi, who was a psychology student at Mason.
+The Suzanne E. Robertson Scholarship Endowment was established in 1993 by her parents to serve as a lasting memorial of their daughter, Suzi, who was a psychology student at George Mason.
 The purpose of this fund is to provide a scholarship to an undergraduate or graduate student pursuing a degree in psychology.
-The selection will be based on both merit and need, with the student having demonstrated his/her ability to succeed in a course of study leading to a baccalaureate/graduate degree.
+The selection will be based on both merit and need, with the student having demonstrated his or her ability to succeed in a course of study leading to a baccalaureate/graduate degree.
 This scholarship may be renewable.
-This scholarship is administered by the office of financial aid.
+Current students may apply for this scholarship and many other scholarships through the Office of Financial Aid's Academic Works portal.

 Graduate Certificate Programs